 Day 2 – (Sun July 6) Start at Bear Beach

 Day 2 was the hardest hiking day without a doubt.
 The JDF trail map estimations are very accurate.
 There isn’t a lot of elevation gain in this section but there is a ton of up and down.
 We had to actually climb up some areas!
-I could hear the calories sizzle away haha.
+I could feel those calories sizzle away.

 Night 2 – Camp at Chin Beach (21km)